 Canadian Utilities Limited Stock Performance

-Canadian Utilities has a performance score of 9 on a scale of 0 to 100.
-The firm shows a Beta (market volatility) of -0.0775, which signifies not very significant fluctuations relative to the market.
+On a scale of 0 to 100, Canadian Utilities holds a performance score of 19.
+The firm shows a Beta (market volatility) of -0.2, which signifies not very significant fluctuations relative to the market.
 As returns on the market increase, returns on owning Canadian Utilities are expected to decrease at a much lower rate.
 During the bear market, Canadian Utilities is likely to outperform the market.
-Canadian Utilities right now shows a risk of 0.65%.
-Please confirm Canadian Utilities semi variance, and the relationship between the treynor ratio and daily balance of power , to decide if Canadian Utilities will be following its price patterns.
+Please check Canadian Utilities' semi variance, and the relationship between the treynor ratio and daily balance of power , to make a quick decision on whether Canadian Utilities' price patterns will revert.

 Risk-Adjusted Performance